A WHI Ancillary Study (AS) is a investigation that involves generation of new data not already in the WHI database. Examples include:

 Detailed information on individual studies

-For more details about individual ASs, BAAs, or core studies, refer to the individual WHI Study pages.
+For more details about individual AS, BAA, or Core studies, refer to the individual WHI Study pages.
 These individual pages provide study summaries and documents such as detailed selection criteria.